KDE/digikam-doc/post_processing/metadata_editor.rst

 Exif Tab
 --------

-The sections available in this view group most common Exif tags used by camera devices.
+The sections available in this tab group most common Exif tags used by camera devices.
 They are listed for editing with standardized values.

 Caption
 ~~~~~~~